 Here’s what to do when your people make irrational and unsafe choices.

-Ask him to carefully climb down from the pail.
 When he's safely on the floor and you have his complete attention, take a moment to make a few points.
-Tell him that it's his responsibility to follow the jobsite safety rules.
-Let him know that the rules are in place to keep him from getting hurt.
+Tell him that it's his responsibility to follow jobsite safety rules.
+Explain that the rules are in place to keep him from getting hurt.
 Tell him that you care about him and don't want him to get hurt.
 Remind him that his family is depending on him to not get hurt.

-Ask him to use a stepladder to finish the job.
 Remind him that his quick, irrational, and unsafe choice to use the 5-gallon pail instead of a stepladder could have had bad, long-term consequences.
-If he had fallen and injured his back, he could have been off work for a long time, and that would have very real, very negative consequences for him and his family.
+If he had fallen and injured his back, he could have been off work for a long time, and that would have very real and negative consequences for him and his family.

 Let your people know that you are personally invested in their safety.
 They may be too tough to show it, but they’ll appreciate knowing that you care.